-Fair Trade incense?
+Fair Trade incense sticks?
 Is there such a thing?
-These and many more questions sprung to mind a year or so ago.
+These and many more questions sprung to mind.

-Afterall, I`d never used incense before and didn`t really know what they were or how it all worked.
-Wasn`t it something hippies used at music festivals?
+Wasn’t it something hippies used at music festivals?
 Was it anything to do with smoking or drugs?
-The questions kept coming.
+The questions kept coming…

 Thank heavens for Google search.
-(Oh..and for feed back from some of my more knowledgeble friends!)
+(Oh.. and for feed back from some of my more knowledgeable friends!)

 Spending a few hours searching Google taught me that there is a massive range of different fragrances, brands, importers and quality levels out there.

-I`d also seen from visits to a couple of nearby markets that retail prices varied considerable.
-Just how were retailers able to sell bundles of incense sticks for under a pound?
+I’d also seen from visits to a couple of nearby markets that retail prices varied considerable.
+Just how were retailers able to sell bundles of incense sticks (joss sticks) for under a pound?

 For the actual product itself, the use of nasty, artificial ingredients makes a huge difference to not only the fragrance quality, but the burn time too.
 I found this out by sampling dozens of different products at home and keeping a detailed log of my findings.

 Time-consuming (and at times, unpleasant) stuff, but very necessary if I was to be making the right business decisions.